process ∙ Methods

 Our challenge was to design the UX to deliver the value of this new Premium pilot experience to our customers.
 So as the lead team on the project, we used service design to create the north star super early on in this project.
 We wanted to kick-off with a user experience vision for other teams to follow, so that we could work at the same time and stay in sync, all moving toward the same holistic user experience.

-One of the first activities our team did was create a set of storyboards to illustrate the future potential for the new plan.
-We started with our Spotify personas – “people” who are familiar to everyone across the company – to anchor the stories in real user needs based on research.
+One of the first activities our team did was to create a set of storyboards to illustrate the future potential for the new plan.
+We started with our Spotify personas to anchor the stories in real user needs based on research.
 Below is Shelley, for instance.
-She’s our “creature of habit”.
+She’s our “creature of habit."
 We imagined her living as a couple with her girlfriend, and filled in her story based on real couples we’d met in the field.

 The storyboards turned out to be a big win for the project.
 As artifacts, they drove many of the early conversations about what the service should be and how we should talk about it with users.
 Plus, they were something tangible to share with collaborators early in the process, so we could get important feedback and quickly evolve our thinking.